Pipe Patching for no-dig spot repair

 If you have many problem areas in your drain or sewer line, a pipe patch may not be a cost-effective solution.
 Each patch takes several hours to install.
 If many problems need patching, it could take several days to complete all repairs.
 It is true that pipe patch could fix every problem, but another solution may work better for your schedule and budget.

 Pipe patches are also not well situated for collapsed or extremely offset pipes.
 No lining method can fix these types of sewer and drain problems.
 Repairing structurally compromised pipes is very difficult and technical.
 These types of problems almost always require much more invasive solutions.
 If you are dealing with these kinds of issues we also offer:

 If you would like to find out how we can fix your particular problem please get in touch.
 We have many decades of experience fixing all sorts of underground piping.
-Using an extensive knowledge of the methods available, we can tailor a unique solution for your unique problem.
+Using extensive knowledge of the methods available, we can often find a unique solution for your unique problem.

 Why pick C.A.
 Taciak & Sons for pipe patch vs. everyone else?